PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You are a traveller!" she exclaimed, saving him from his awkward stammering.
 "A wanderer, a seeker of adventure!"

 "Yes," he said, because he would have said yes to anything this perfumed, breathless woman said.
-She smiled and Relan felt himself go a little weak in the knees.
-There was a gap between her front teeth that her tongue seemed to darting into and away from.
+She smiled and Relan felt himself go a weak in the knees.
+There was a gap between her front teeth that her tongue darted into and away from.
 She was the most beautiful thing he had ever seen.

-"Dar commands us to serve all travelers and seekers," she said, stretching the word serve into an impossible number of syllables.
+"Dar commands us to serve all travelers and seekers," she said.
 "Tell me your name."

 "Uh, Relan...?" he said, still bewildered.